massmux/BreezerBot/README.md

 ## Installation

-### get the Telegram API Key
+### Get the Telegram API Key

-open Telegram with your account and use Botfather.
+In order to register a new Bot on Telegra, just open Telegram with your account and use Botfather.
 Create a new Bot (with name and username you want), take the resulting API Key to be put in the settings file of your software installation

-### software installation
+### Software installation

 ```
 git clone https://github.com/massmux/BreezerBot.git